MohamedElalawy/CPP-20-MasterClass/README.md

 ## 📘 Overview

-This repository contains my journey through **The C++20 Masterclass** — a comprehensive and modern C++ course that explores the language from the basics to advanced features including templates, STL, smart pointers, and C++20 features.
+This repository documents my complete journey through **The C++20 Masterclass** by Daniel Gakwaya — a modern, in-depth course that covers C++ from the ground up.
+It includes hands-on practice and detailed explorations of fundamental concepts, object-oriented programming, templates, the Standard Template Library (STL), smart pointers, lambda expressions, and powerful C++20 features such as ranges, concepts, and coroutines.

 ---

 ## 📈 Progress Tracker